woocommerce/woocommerce/readme.txt

 * Enhancement - Declared support for PHP 7.4 in CI by removing PHP 7.4 from list of allowed failures. #24668
 * Enhancement - Update the recommended PHP version to 7.0 and the recommended WP version to 5.0. #24730
 * Enhancement - Change On Boarding Wizard to opt out of usage tracking by default. #24680
+* Enhancement - Add `Available on backorder` message for products available on backorder. #24559
 * Tweak - Hide Vietnam's state field. #24158
 * Tweak - Better wording when no downloads are available on My Account > Downloads. #24172
 * Tweak - Only consider orders created via checkout to hold stock. #24159